 7. Home ownership.
 Owning a home can seem like a great decision for some military families.
 Having a lot of pets, needing more space, and having the ability to make whatever changes you want are a few of the reasons some choose this path.
 Many families choose to use their housing allowance to invest in property by buying a home.
 Brittany B. told us, “We purchase homes at our duty stations as an investment opportunity.
 For us, it makes more financial sense to purchase a home instead of renting.
 We understand not everyone can do this, however, it has worked for us over the past 10 years.”

 DOLLARS & SENSE

 9. Barking dogs.
 This might seem like a small thing, but for many military families it creates a real problem.
-Due to the close proximity of houses in some base housing communities, it can be a noisy proposition.
+Due to the close proximity of houses in some base housing communities, the connected homes with thin walls, and the tiny back yards, pets can be a just one part of the noise problem.
 Whether it is barking dogs, children playing outside, or neighbors who like their music a little loud… noise is a big factor.

 10. Drama.
 Yes, it’s true.
 Sometimes there can be drama associated with living on base.
 Maybe it is just the close proximity.
 Perhaps it is the mix of folks from so many different places.
 No matter the reason, many military families choose to live off base to avoid it.

 In case you think this list is one-sided, don’t worry, we want to explore both the pros and cons of living on base.
 This article lists 10 reasons military families LOVE living on base!

 Making the decision to live on base or off, is often on the top of the priority list for many of us when we get PCS orders.
 Thank you to all those who shared their thoughts for this article.
 If you need any help researching your on or off base options, PCSgrades is here to help!
 Have a positive or negative experience with on-base housing you wish to share?
 Let your voice be heard by registering for your FREE account at www.PCSgrades.com.